shermand100/PiNodeXMR/README.md

 ## Web-UI: Starting your Node and General Usage

 ### Welcome page -
-I won't duplicate the homepage screenshot used above as there's not a lot to say about it apart from the PiNode-XMR version number (presented version.MM.YY).
+I won't duplicate the homepage screenshot used above as there's not a lot to say about it apart from the PiNode-XMR version number (presented version#.MM.YY).
 However a shout out to the guys at https://designmodo.com/ for the template of the Web-UI.
 Their template has made this build much quicker.
 Check out their site if you're ever in the need of an interface for a project.

 I'll also take this opportunity to mention that most of the displays of Node and Hardware data within all the UI are updated every 60 seconds (with the exception of the 'storage usage' section on the 'Node Status' page which updates every 4 hours), so in most cases hammering the refresh button won't provide new data until it is sourced and processed in the background.